 Chapter 10 was also very interesting and useful.
 Cloud Run has a special relationship with KNative and to be honest it was an aspect I had not studied a lot in the past.
 I was in general sceptic towards KNative solutions on top of Kubernetes.
 I have a better understanding now and who knows maybe I will re-evaluate.

 Overall, I think it's a solid book, and it super useful especially to people that have no experience on similar

-The book complements nicely the existing documentation and in many cases it explains things that could
+book complements nicely the existing documentation and in many cases it explains things that could have been

 So there is definitely added value.
 As I have already elaborated I had already extensive experience with the Kubernetes ecosystem, and the basic features of Cloud Run were very easy to grasp.
 The book helped me to re-evaluate some details around the KNative ecosystem and maybe pick a couple of tips that I had missed while experiment on my personal projects.

 Worth your time and money :)